BerriAI/lite-agents/README.md

 A minimal production template for self-hosted chat agents — with support for 100+ LLMs, UI, memory, task scheduling, and MCPs via LiteLLM Proxy.
 The agent is deployed behind a `/v1/chat/completions` endpoint.

-The repo is meant to be forked and adapted, not treated as a black box.
+The repo is meant to be forked and adapted.

 ```
 agent/